CabreraResearch/MetaMap/README.md

 1. Generate vendor asset:

         gulp vendor

 2. Compile client:

         gulp compile

 3. Rebuild client automatically as changes are made:

         gulp watch

     * Must have [LiveReload](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei?hl=en) extension installed

 ## Run a dev server

-1. `python -m SimpleHTTPServer`
+1. (With python) `python -m SimpleHTTPServer`
     * All API calls are served through Firebase, there is no backend to configure
+2. (With Firebase) `firebase serve`
-2. open `http://localhost:8080/index.html` in a browser
+2. open `http://localhost:8080/dev.html` in a browser
+    * index.html is the default page, but it is often difficult to get around caching--so use dev.html for local development/testing

 ## Rebuild client

-* To rebuild JS only: `gulp browserify-dev`
+* To rebuild JS only: `gulp compile`
-* To rebuild everything: `gulp compile`
+* To rebuild everything: `gulp compile-all`

 ## Running tests

 TDB